-rewing since 1585, Harriott’s Islander Ginger Beer, Hard Lemonade and Mango Mimosa are not just products with a story.
+rewing since 1585, Harriott’s Islander Ginger Beer, Lemon Mimosa, Mango Mimosa and Orange Turmeric Beer/Mimosa are not just products with a story.
 The beverages are the story.
 They were my family’s beverages of choice for generations and as a tribute to our way of life, all are based on island traditions which date back centuries.
 I wanted you to experience what my family was enjoying and because of this, they have the highest quality ingredients prepared with the greatest of care.
 Even the packaging pays tribute to those who came before us.
-When you reach for the carton, you will see the actual signature of Daniel Harriott, my grandmother’s great grandfather who managed the family salt business beginning in his early 20s and built the ancestral home which remains in the family to this day.
-Inside the carton, the cans are embossed with the Harriott “H” that was used throughout the family business.
-Imprinted on stationary, salt bags, and structures, the diamond-shaped design even adorned the flag, raised above the family port and commercial complex to notify passing ships that the Harriott’s were home and open for business.
+When you reach for the can, you will see the actual signature of Daniel Harriott, my grandmother’s great grandfather who managed the family salt business beginning in his early 20s and built the ancestral home which remains in the family to this day.
+This page includes the Harriott “H” that was used throughout the family business.
+The diamond-shaped design was imprinted on stationary, salt bags, and structures.
+It even adorned the flag, raised above the family port and commercial complex to notify passing ships that the Harriott’s were home and open for business.

 Realizing that people loved the story just as much as the role that the beverages played within the story, I created the British West Indies Trading Company as the home to share both.
 It is an epic tale.
 And our alcohol of choice serves as the portal.
 Now let me take you back to the place and time it all began with the Age of Exploration….